Promoting Fairness and Equality

 United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP)

 The Government of British Columbia has endorsed the UNDRIP and is committed to its full adoption and implementation along with the Calls to Action of the Truth and Reconciliation Commission of Canada.
+On Nov.
+28, 2019, B.C.’s Declaration on the Rights of Indigenous Peoples Act came into effect.
 Indigenous persons with disabilities face unique and serious accessibility challenges and are an important part of the disability community.
 Accessibility legislation will seek to support true and lasting reconciliation with Indigenous persons.